 - Driveways A central and primary driveway should be designed to provide safe and convenient access including turn lanes, acceleration/deceleration lanes or other transitions from the commercial corridor.
-Reduce the frequency and width of curb cuts that interrupt sidewalks. - 12 Walkways Pedestrian circulation should be prioritized in the site plan providing continuous connection along the commercial corridor frontage, along internal accessways, connecting to each building entry, common amenity, and open space, with marked crosswalks - Crosswalks Walkability should be enhanced through well-marked street and driveway crossings with curb extensions to reduce the street crossing distance for pedestrians and reduce vehicular speeds at all intersections, mid-block crossings, and curb-cuts. - Minimize Parking Use on-street parking internal to the site to add to parking supply while reducing large surface parking lots and place parking lots to the rear and the side of building, avoiding primary street frontages and integrating parking with landscape - Alternative Modes of Travel Primary walkways/circulation routes should be wide enough to be used as multi-use paths for bicycles.
-If a stop is present, a dedicated and sheltered area for a shuttle bus service should be provided in a central location on the site
+Reduce the frequency and width of curb cuts that interrupt sidewalks. - Walkways Pedestrian circulation should be prioritized in the site plan providing continuous connection along the commercial corridor frontage, along internal accessways, connecting to each building entry, common amenity, and open space, with marked crosswalks. - Crosswalks Walkability should be enhanced through well-marked street and driveway crossings with curb extensions to reduce the street crossing distance for pedestrians and reduce vehicular speeds at all intersections, mid-block crossings, and curb-cuts. - 13 Minimize Parking Use on-street parking internal to the site to add to parking supply while reducing large surface parking lots and place parking lots to the rear and the side of building, avoiding primary street frontages and integrating parking with landscape. - Alternative Modes of Travel Primary walkways/circulation routes should be wide enough to be used as multi-use paths for bicycles.
+Bus stops should have a dedicated and sheltered area in a central location, and spaces for car share services should be provided.